databricks/learning-spark/README.md

 Spark Submit
 ===

-You can also create an assembly jar with all of the dependcies for running either the java or scala versions of the code and run the job with the spark-submit script
+You can also create an assembly jar with all of the dependencies for running either the java or scala versions of the code and run the job with the spark-submit script

 ./sbt/sbt assembly OR mvn package